Gene Hanson's Profession - Office

 The Ad which got me the first computer equipment.
 The Ad.

 I worked for Computer Graphics for almost exactly 10 years when I decided I was going as far as I could.
 It was made clear I wouldn't be inheriting the company even though I thought I had demonstrated I had the ability.
 So I had two choices: (1) Find another programming / analyst job or start my own company.
 I went with the later and started my own company in 1992.
 At the left you see the ad we responded to which got our starter equipment.
 Then a suite was rented that had the prerequite 3-phase electric.
 It was a nice little setup as I had just 1650 sq. feet of space and roughly 1000 sq. feet of it was the computer room.
 It wasn't the proverbial "working out of my garage" but it really felt that way.
 It was nerve racking for the first couple of months when there was only a little work.
 I worked on refining my system for the banks and wrote a bunch of new subroutines, the most important of which was a fuzzy logic routine to match names and addresses.
-But now those business administrator classes paid off.
+But now those business administration classes paid off.

 My first computer room.
 Me at the terminal on the IBM 4361 mainframe.